AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/token-response-types.md

     const request = { scopes: ['profile'] }; // or any combination/permutation of the three
 ```

-+ `Access Token Scopes Only:` Passing in a scopes array that contains resource scopes (i.e. 'user.read') but doesn't contain any of the login scopes.
++ `Resource Scopes Only:` Passing in a scopes array that contains resource scopes (i.e. 'user.read') but doesn't contain any of the login scopes.

 ```js